MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 ```

 ## Example
-Following is a complete example about how to style a simple HTML UI part:
+This examples illustrates how to use CSS to style a simple HTML UI part of a control add-in.
+The example includes three UI controls, defined by the classes `Name`, `Surname`, and `Submit` as shown in the following HTML code:

 ```html
 <div class="addin">